gstrauss42/marsrover_technical_challenge/README.md

 ### A program to move rovers around a map, run from the terminal

+##### Preface:
+>This code was written on linux and has not been checked for compatability for other operating systems, as such there may be compilation errors if you compile on windows

 ##### To Compile:
 >Run make, alternativley gcc main.c sources/*.c -o rover